vilanovi/ConnectionManager/README.md

 	AMConnectionManager *connectionManager = [AMConnectionManager defaultManager];

-Right now, we can configure if we want to display the iOS network activity indicator when some connection is being performed and the maximum number of concurrent connections for queue-based connections.
+We can configure the manager to display the iOS network activity indicator when some connection is being performed:

     connectionManager.showsNetworkActivityIndicator = YES;

+Also, we will setup the default connection queue to handle at most 10 connections at same time:

     connectionManager.maxConcurrentConnectionCount = 10;

-###Queue-Based Connections
+We can configure manually a connection queue by getting the **NSOperationQueue** instance and configure it manually:

+    NSOperationQueue *queue = [connectionManager operationQueueForIdentifier:@"SOME_IDENTIFIER"];

+    // Configure the queue here

+Use an identifier as nil or **AMConnectionManagerDefaultQueueIdentifier** to get the default connection queue.

+###Performing connections in the default queue

 Lets create a request first:

-	NSURLRequest *urlRequest = [NSURLRequest requestWithURL:[NSURL URLWithString:@"..."]];
+	NSURLRequest *urlRequest = [NSURLRequest requestWithURL:[NSURL URLWithString:@"SOME_URL"]];

-Then, we are going to send this request using a **queue-based operation**:
+Then, we are going to send this request using a the default connection queue:

     NSInteger connectionKey = [connectionManager performRequest:urlRequest completionBlock:^(NSURLResponse *response, NSData *data, NSError *error, NSInteger key) {
 		// Handle here the connection response
     }];

-The `key` in the completionBlock is the key returned while calling the method (in this case `connectionKey`).
+The `key` in the completionBlock is the key returned when calling the method (in this case `connectionKey`).

+There are different methods to perform a request in the default queue.
+For example, you can configure the progress status and the connection priority by calling:

+    NSInteger connectionKey = [connectionManager performRequest:urlRequest
+                                                 priority:AMConnectionPriorityNormal
+                                           progressStatus:^(NSDictionary *progressStatus) {
+                                              // Handle the progres status here
+                                           } completionBlock:^(NSURLResponse *response, NSData *data, NSError *error, NSInteger key) {
+                                               // Handle the connection response
+                                           }];

+###Using multiple queues

+In order to use different queues you should create a **AMAsyncConnectionOperation** and pass it to the connection manager giving the desired queue identifier:

+    AMAsyncConnectionOperation *operation = [[AMAsyncConnectionOperation alloc] initWithRequest:urlRequest completionBlock:^(NSURLResponse *response, NSData *data, NSError *error) {
+            // Handle here the connection response
+    }];

+    operation.progressStatusBlock = ^(NSDictionary *info) {
+        // Handle the progress status here
+    };

+    NSInteger connectionKey = [connectionManager performConnectionOperation:operation inQueue:@"SOME_IDENTIFIER"];

+Use an identifier as nil or **AMConnectionManagerDefaultQueueIdentifier** to use the default connection queue.

+###Changing priorities and canceling connections

-Now, we can change the priority of the request doing:
+We can change the priority of the request doing, for example:

 	[connectionManager changeToPriority:AMConnectionPriorityVeryHigh requestWithKey:connectionKey];

 Also, we can cancel queued (but not started) connections by doing:

 	[connectionManager cancelRequestWithKey:connectionKey];

-###Simple Asynchronous Connections

-If you want to have feedback about your connection (as download/uplaod progress) or use credentials or trusted servers, you can use simple asynchronous connections.
-A typical call should be:
+###Pausing and restarting connection queues

+The Connection Manager supports pausing connection queues.
+You can pause and restart a specific queue or all queues.
+When pausing a connection queue, all current queued connections are canceled and refired when restarting.

+To pause and restart a specific connection queue:

+    // Pause
+    [connectionManager freezeQueueWithIdentifier:@"SOME_IDENTIFIER"];

+    // Restart
+    [connectionManager unfreezeQueueWithIdentifier:@"SOME_IDENTIFIER"];

+To pause and restart all connection queues:

+    // Pause
+    [connectionManager freeze];

+    // Restart
-	[connectionManager performRequest:urlRequest
+    [connectionManager unfreeze];
-                       progressStatus:^(NSDictionary *progressStatus) {
-							// Get current status from the progressStatus dictionary } completionBlock:^(NSURLResponse *response, NSData *data, NSError *error) {
-							// Handle here the connection response
-                       }];

-From the `progressStatus` dictionary you can get:

-* Download progress (float in [0,1]) using the key `AMAsynchronousConnectionStatusDownloadProgressKey`
-* Upload progress (float in [0,1]) using the key `AMAsynchronousConnectionStatusUploadProgressKey`
-* The headers of the response while availables using the key`AMAsynchronousConnectionStatusReceivedURLHeadersKey`
+The connection manager doesn't support persistent connection queues freezing trought multiple app executions.